yingshaoxo/auto_everything/README.md

 (It could connect radio wireless network or WiFi network, but I choose not to do it because it saves power.)
 ```

+> But this is not a forever solution, because one day you will not be able to buy a micro_controller that has freedom unless you create it by yourself...

 ## Basic API

 #### Import